 3 Reasons To Keep A Trade Journal

-1. Performance record – You will record the open and closing of every one of your trades, naturally this will develop into your historical trading record.
-For better or worse, a record of all your trades will allow you to go back in time and see how and when your options trading evolved.
+1. Performance record – You will record the open and closing of every one of your trades; naturally, this will develop into your historical trading record.
+For better or worse, a history of all your trades will allow you to go back in time and see how and when your options trading evolved.

 2. Real-time analysis – Trade journals are not only used to study the past; they are also used to analyze trades that are currently open.
 When trading options you need to record your Greeks, implied volatility, and changes in implied volatility.